arkency/posts/posts/2015-03-30-implementing-game-dashboard-using-react-js.md

 Let's make simple JavaScript application that will render empty HTML elements for other applications.

 Here's the main idea.
-When all elements gets rendered, global event bus tell all applications about this fact.
+When all elements get rendered, global event bus tells all applications about this fact.
 We will use `componentDidMount` method from React component's API to achieve this.

 ```
 #!coffeescript